 It’s true that community immunity is important for protecting children.
-In Washington, our school vaccination exemption rate is 5.3% or higher at some schools and below the community immunity threshold for some diseases.
+In Washington, as of 2022-2023, our K-12 school vaccination exemption rate is 3.6% or higher at some schools and below the community immunity threshold for some diseases.
 When our community immunity is weakened, disease outbreaks can occur, leaving all of us at risk.
 Vaccinating children exposes them to weakened diseases so their bodies can build immunity and better fend off disease if there is an outbreak.

 We never know who will bring illness into a community.
 It’s up to all of us to contribute to our community’s immunity, so we all benefit from less disease and protect those who can’t get vaccines.

 Vaccines are just moneymakers for pharmaceutical companies, doctors, and the government.
 Why should I risk my child's health to line someone's pockets?

 It’s true that pharmaceutical companies are for-profit businesses.
 However, they also must make significant financial investments to create lifesaving medicines.
 Vaccines take years of studies, testing, and work to come to market.
 In addition, a study published in Pediatrics shows that the costs of giving vaccines exceeded the amount that insurers and health plans paid for the service.
 As experts in public health, physicians and the government make recommendations based on science, not profits.